 Born and raised in Huntington, NY, Jeremy was inspired to act at the early age of 7 after his first glimpse of Robert Zemeckis’ imaginative Back to the Future.
 Theatre camp, voice classes and high school plays were a warm up to studying theatre in college at the University of Delaware (PTTP).
-During his summers off from college, Jeremy shacked up on his older brother’s couch in Los Angeles working full-time unpaid internships with major talent agencies & production companies and earned what he could at 5 am shifts at Starbucks.
-One month after college graduation, Jeremy drove cross country, settled full time in LA and nabbed consecutive production jobs at Paramount Studios, but soon after, he set out to follow his original inspiration, acting.
+Summers off from college, Jeremy shacked up on his older brother’s couch in LA working full-time unpaid internships with major talent agencies & production companies while earning what he could at 5 am shifts at Starbucks.
+One month after college graduation, Jeremy settled full time in LA and nabbed consecutive production jobs at Paramount Studios, but soon after, he set out to follow his original inspiration, acting.

 Within the first couple of years, some of his features include the Oscar & Golden Globe winning Letters From Iwo Jima (2006), directed by Clint Eastwood, the Sundance feature film Save Me (2007) with Judith Light and he co-produced and appeared in another Sundance feature film Good Dick (2008) starring Jason Ritter.
 He also played alongside Amy Adams in the independent film Moonlight Serenade (2009).
 Jeremy continues to guest star on many television in shows such as Devious Maids, The Mentalist, How I Met Your Mother, Beauty and the Beast, CSI, Bones, Castle, CSI:NY, Desperate Housewives, In Plain Sight, Cold Case, Veronica Mars, Angel and many more, including a slew of top commercials campaigns.